Smoggy Christmas eve in Italy prompts emergency measures

 ROME Italy's two largest cities, Rome and Milan, adopted emergency measures on Thursday to lower air pollution levels during the Christmas season.

 Ambient pollution detectors in both cities have registered high levels of micro particles dangerous to health.
-In some neighbourhoods the levels were over the limit for more than 50 days.
+In some neighborhoods the levels were over the limit for more than 50 days.

 Officials in Rome had already banned the most polluting, older type of vehicles from circulating in a large part of the city.